What is house soft washing

 Pressure washing

 House pressure washing is not a standard way of cleaning a house in our industry.
-Pressure washing is a combination of a machine and wand that produces between 3,000-4,500 psi (Pound per square inch).
+Pressure washing combines a machine and wand that produces between 3,000-4,500 psi (Pound per square inch).
 We refer to this as high pressure.
 High pressure should never be used to wash a house.
 Brick, vinyl, aluminum, stone, and Hardie board require much less pressure to be safely and effectively cleaned.
 High pressure will cause severe damage to brick, windows, shutters, vinyl, and aluminum.

 Power Washing

 House power washing can be used to wash a home.
-Power washing consists of a combination of a machine and gun, tips, and appropriate orifices to create a pressure stream of 500-1,500 psi.
+Power washing combines a machine and gun, tips, and appropriate orifices to create a pressure stream of 500-1,500 psi.
 We refer to this as medium pressure.
-Power washing can be used to safely clean a home.
-We often use power washing to downstream a house washing solution combined with our preferred soap to reach areas as high as 40 feet.
-Down streaming can be described as an injection of soap or cleaning solution into the house allowing suction to occur below 1,000 psi.
+Power washing can be used to clean a home safely.
+We often use power washing to downstream a house washing solution and our preferred soap to reach areas as high as 40 feet.
+Down streaming can be described as an injection of soap or cleaning solution into the house, allowing suction to occur below 1,000 psi.
 Down streaming is an alternative to house soft washing, but not roof soft washing.
-House power washing is an effective way to safely and effectively clean your home.
+House power washing is an effective way to clean the exterior of your home safely.

 Soft washing

 House soft washing is iShine Cincy’s preferred way of cleaning a home.
 We use special machines and cleaning solutions/soaps that range from 60-300 psi.
 Our soft washing machine has a maximum pressure of 300 psi, eliminating the room for error in damaging property.
-Soft washing is the industry standard in cleaning homes, roofs, and many other surfaces commonly found on customers' properties.
-This application can clean all surfaces on a home safely while even reaching high areas up to 50 feet!
+Soft washing is the industry standard in cleaning homes, roofs, and many other surfaces commonly found on customers’ properties.
+This application can clean all home surfaces safely while reaching high areas up to 50 feet!

-Now that we know about the three kinds of cleaning methods for washing a home, let's look at the areas that require soft washing, along with the areas that require power washing.
+Now that we know about the three kinds of cleaning methods for washing a home let’s look at the areas that require soft washing and power washing.
 We often use a combination of both cleaning methods while washing home to get the best results.

 What parts of your home should you pressure wash?